 Children and teens

-It’s natural to want to protect children from the harsh reality that you will not be there in a few months.
-Professionals who work with families would strongly encourage you not to try that.
+It’s natural to want to protect children from the harsh reality that you won’t be there in a few months.
+But professionals who work with families would strongly encourage you not to try that.
 Even the youngest need some type of preparation for the future.
 Honesty is important.
 Children can usually sense changes or stress in the household and know when something is wrong.
 Many times what they imagine is far worse than anything you have to tell them.

 Tell them you want to share some good times with them before the cancer takes over.
-Children also need to know what plans will be in place when you are no longer there.
-Explain in some detail what will happen when you are gone; how they will be cared for and by whom.
+Children also need to know what plans will be in place when you’re no longer there.
+Explain in some detail what will happen when you’re gone; how they will be cared for and by whom.
 If the child is mature enough, tell them that you will always be in their heart even if your body is not around.
 This will be a hard discussion.
 It’s sad for you and for them, but they need to know these things.
 Tell your child that no topic is off limits.
-They can talk to you about or ask you any question they want.
+They can talk to you about or ask you anything they want.

 With your friends

 Some friends respond as you would expect them to – they are warm, supportive, and available.
 Other friends may seem to be more awkward around you.
 They may act as if they don’t know what to say or do and seem to have a hard time being “normal.”
 Sometimes you can talk to your friends about their discomfort.
-Explain that you are the same person and you’d like to spend some of your remaining time with them, if they are willing to do that.
-Try to understand that what you are going through may cause your loved ones to think about the fact that they, too, will die.
-Because this is not a pleasant thing to do, they may avoid spending time with you.
+Explain that you’re the same person and you’d like to spend some of your remaining time with them, if they are willing to do that.
+Try to understand that what you’re going through may cause your loved ones to think about the fact that they, too, will die.
+Because this is not a pleasant thing to think about, some people may avoid spending time with you.

 With support groups